Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 - Ohio State has one win against the spread in three games this season.

-- Ohio State's games this year have hit the over on two of three set point totals (66.7%).

-- The Buckeyes put up 38.0 points per game, comparable to the 39.7 per outing the Zips allow.

-- When Ohio State scores more than 39.7 points, it is 1-1 against the spread and 2-0 overall.
+- Ohio State is 1-1 against the spread and 2-0 overall this season when the team scores more than 39.7 points.

 - This year, the Buckeyes have turned the ball over four times, three more than the Zips' takeaways (1).